Em-ilien/BlockmineTopKills/README.md

 ## Features
 A ranking system for best killers players.
-You can configure many counter you want by world in the same spigot server.
+You can configure many counters you want by world in the same spigot server.

 ## Requirements
 * Java